emilypx/appfair.github.io/index.md

 ### The App Fair sandbox

 The "sandbox" is the name for a security environment within which a program is run that restricts the capabilities of the software.
-Your `/APP-ORG/App` fork is pre-configured to request minimal permissions, and thus runs in a very restrictive sandboxed environment: USB & bluetooth are forbidden, no network access is permitted, and file access outside the app's own separate container is not allowed.
+Your `/APP-ORG/App` fork is pre-configured to request minimal permissions, and thus runs in a very restrictive sandboxed environment: USB & bluetooth hardware access is not permitted, network access communication is blocked, and file access outside the app's own sandboxed container is not allowed.

 You may add new entitlements to your `/APP-ORG/App` fork's `App.entitlements` file.
 For each entitlement that is requested, a description of the reason for the entitlement must be added to `Info.plist`.